What NBN speed tier do you need?

 What is a good NBN speed?

-That depends on the speed tier you’ve selected.
-It’s rare you will hit the maximum potential speed for any NBN speed tier but if you’re paying for Fast NBN 100 and regularly hit 100 Mbps, we’d consider that a great NBN speed.
+That said, if you needs are a little more heavier and you don't mind paying a little bit more then NBN 100 is absolutely the way to go.
+It’s rare you will hit the maximum potential NBN download speeds for any speed tier but if you’re paying for Fast NBN 100 and regularly hit 100 Mbps, then that's what we'd consider a great NBN speed.

 Each NBN speed tier has a maximum potential speed that looks pretty on paper but there many opposing forces that keep that maximum speed out of reach: the NBN technology used at your address, congestion on the network during busy hours and the available CVC at your POI all have an impact on your speed.
 This is why the ACCC has encouraged Australian ISPs to advertise their typical evening speeds for a more accurate figure.